msherrington/basketApp/README.md

     [https://github.com/msherrington/basketApp](https://github.com/msherrington/basketApp)

-3. Navigate to the backend directory
+3. In the terminal, navigate to the backend directory

     `/basketApp/backend`